Pupil Voice and Leadership Roles at Abbeymead

 - Inclusion Leaders - selected by staff

 - PE Leaders/ Ambassadors - selected by staff

 - Digital leaders - selected by staff

-as well as regular pupil conferencing and pupil surveys.
+as well as regular pupil conferencing and taking part in pupil surveys.
 However, we also work hard to create an ethos that allows the children to regularly share their opinions in an informal way through conversations in class, assemblies and 1:1 conversations with all school staff.